 While your wedding should be your dream come true, it should also not send you into mountains of debt either!
 Here are some things you can do to help you plan your dream wedding on a budget, while still getting those things you want!

-So, how much should you spend on your wedding?
+How much should you pay for a wedding?
 There is not a “right” amount.
 It is only what you can afford.
-The most important thing to keep in mind is that you do not allow yourself to go into debt.
-Yes, this is a magical day, but don’t spend so much getting caught up in the day and focus more on the life changing event — you are getting married!
+However, the most important thing to keep in mind is that you do not allow yourself to go into debt.
+Yes, this is a magical day, but don’t spend so much getting caught up in the day and focus more on the fact that you are entering into a marriage.

 While many may want to hire a wedding planner, that may not be in the budget.
 You can do all of the planning yourself.
 There are a lot of great tips and guides you can order, which will ensure you leave NO stone unturned.